 The other major force in the initial group was Welsh-born multi-instrumentalist John Cale; originally from a classical and avant-garde background, his contributions on bass, viola, piano, organ, and celesta, as well as his use of drone notes, push the band into musically adventurous territory.
 Drummer Moe Tucker was an excellent foil for the group with her simple and innovative drumming style, largely foregoing cymbals.
-The original quartet was completed by rhythm guitarist Sterling Morrison, while on their debut the group are joined by German vocalist Nico, thrown at the group to make them more commercial, but whose effect is really the opposite; her icy, amusical vocal style is much less accessible than Reed’s hypnotic drawl.
+The original quartet was completed by guitarist Sterling Morrison, while on their debut the group are joined by German vocalist Nico, thrown at the group to make them more commercial, but whose effect is the opposite; her icy, amusical vocal style is much less accessible than Reed’s hypnotic drawl.

 The Velvet Underground Album Reviews

 Of the four Velvet Underground albums fronted by Lou Reed, it’s imperative to start with The Velvet Underground & Nico to understand the group’s importance; their next effort is also extremely ground-breaking but less accessible, while the third and fourth albums lack the experimental streak that makes this debut so compelling.
 Impressively the bulk of The Velvet Underground & Nico was recorded in April 1966, a year before it was released, making it even more ahead of its time.